zoe-1/udev-api/README.md

 <img src='images/logo.png' />

+NOTES

+completed proof of concept and works very nice.
+CORS is a browser security issue.
+When cross-orgin requests are performed, browsers check if the response from the request was programmed or approved to be cross-origin or not.
+You could make your api serve any other origin, hence, all cross-origin request would be allowed.
+Or, you could configure the api to only respond to certain origins.
+And, of course, anyone on the internet may directly make requests to the api.
+But, the response would tell the browswer if it was approved or not.
+If not approved browsers will throw errors.

+But, what if you want to only allow certain origins to consume your api and dissallow everyone else? hapi allows you to accomplish this in the request life cycle.
+The request.info.cors.isOriginMatch value
+{ request { info: { cors: { "isOriginMatch": false} }}} value is set after the onRequest extension point is passed.
+I check the value at: onPreResponse point becaus it is allows called.
+If the origin does not have a match you can stop the request.
+Now, your api will only handle requests from your configured origins. :-)
+Thank you Lord!

 Welcome to hapijs university.
 This is a community learning experiment utilizing the distributed classroom.
 The idea is simple - use GitHub as a platform for teaching people coding skills as a group, where everyone is both a student and a teacher.
 The goal is to learn how to operate such a distributed classroom and then apply that pattern to other topics by other people.